Trails & Routes

 Hiking and Biking trails & routes

-We have a mountain bike and hiking park, a park and trail system in Warsaw’s downtown harbor area, and levee and riverfront trails.
-Both sides of the river are connected by the Joe Dice Swinging Swinging Bridge.
+There are two mountain bike and hiking parks.
+Truman Lake Mountain Bike Park and Shawnee Bend Bluff Trails.
+Warsaw’s downtown district sits above The Riverfront Trail System.
+Trails on either side of the river are connected by the Joe Dice Swinging Swinging Bridge.
 The Butterfield Stage Experience passes through Benton County and offers back road adventures for gravel riding and bike-packing.

 The Riverfront Trails